christiespeich/Mooberry-Book-Manager/README.md

 Requires Wordpress 3.8.
 The admin screens (for creating books, etc.) require Javascript, but the public pages do not.

 ## Changelog

+#### 0.2

+* Book Grid interface updated to accomodate Mutli-Author add-on
+* NOT backwards-compatible.
+All pages/posts with a Book Grid will need to be updated.

 #### 0.1.2